Sometimes it is just before you but you cannot see it.

 My partner hinted to me in English to get more information from the guy.
 So we offered him a little water and food.
 The guy informed us that he will accompany us to a point; from where he will head towards the check post.
 We came to know that beyond that check post the jurisdiction of Khyber Pakhtunkhwa (North West Frontier Province, Hazara region) starts.
 It was news for us as we did not know back then that Hazara would start just behind the Margalla Hills.
 The guy also cautioned us not to finish our water reserve as it would be difficult to find water later on.

 My partner used to drink water lavishly; and I also had a compelling urge for water too.
 We noticed a couple of safari jeeps crossing us in which foreigners were boarding.
 In those days Islamabad used to be a pretty safe area.
 Foreign diplomats used to have no fear interacting with local people.
 I thought in my mind how lucky were these foreigners who were witnessing such beauty whereas only a handful of students of Quaid-e-Azam University or other people residing in Islamabad got to visit the wonderful places.
 The pines and green meadows; slopes on the mountains and streams of water portray superiority of reality and its abstract forms over human art work.
 Fresh air and raw beauty adorns your escapade in numerous manifestations.
-Forest turning from lush green to grey as the distance grows surely raises your poetic appetite.
+Forest turning from lush green to grey as the distance grows surely raises Our online slots games free require no download and can be enjoyed instantly from browser. your poetic appetite.
 Suddenly all your problems fade away and you get a long term perspective of life.
 You cover distance physically and spiritually – leaving later to permanently settle in the corners of your mind.
-The remoteness becomes part of your nature and you feel nothing is away from you anymore – everything at arm’s length.
-You remember all the wonderful people who have played a role in your life and you contemplate future in a picture perfect manner – such is the magic of mountain hiking.
+The remoteness becomes part of your nature and you feel nothing is away from you anymore – everything at arm’s

 We asked the guy who joined us on our way up as to what was his purpose of descent.
 He informed us that before dawn he picks wood from the forest and reaches Islamabad before sunlight to sell the wood and returns back by noon, rests a little bit and again repeats the task to earn a living.
 He also informed us that he had to bribe forest officer regularly to make forest inspectors and other authorities close their eyes.